BeyondMicroControl/AsciiCAD/docs/design.md

    - if `(r-1,c)` exists and is ASCII7 and is **not a space**, the CE label text is exactly that one character
    - otherwise no CE label is present

-All CE-label character cells used by these rules MUST be added to `labelCellSet`.
+All CE-label character cells used by these rules must be added to `labelCellSet`.

-#### CE label ownership (MUST)
+#### CE label ownership
 A CE label is a property of the **component end located at the protrusion cell**.
-It MUST be emitted as part of the CE artefact, e.g.:
+It must be emitted as part of the CE artefact, e.g.:

 - `CE.pinLabel: string | null`

-### Label artefacts (MUST)
+### Label artefacts

-A label artefact MUST minimally include:
+A label artefact must minimally include:

 - `kind`: `"ComponentLabel"` or `"NetLabel"`
 - `text`: label text